 After a snowstorm, have you ever put your child in a car seat, started the vehicle to warm it up and then began digging out?
 If so, you could be inadvertently putting your child at serious risk.

-Carbon monoxide is an odourless, colourless, and tasteless gas so serious harm can come to a child without he or she being aware toxic fumes are being ingested.
+Carbon monoxide is an odourless, colourless, and tasteless gas.
+A child can be seriously hurt without even being aware toxic fumes are being ingested.

 Some people are more susceptible to intoxication by fumes, including pregnant women, their unborn fetuses, as well as newborns, young children and the elderly (because their breathing is shallower and faster).

-After a big snowfall last March, at least four Montrealers were rushed to hospital after being found unconscious in their cars.
+After a big snowfall a few years ago, at least four Montrealers were rushed to hospital after being found unconscious in their cars.
 In each case, the people were inside a car partially buried in snow with the engine running.

 Also, drivers should never leave their car running inside the garage — even if the garage door is open.